duanegoodner/srepkg/docs/examples.md

 ```
 The repackaged version of ***oldmath*** is called ***oldmathsrepkg***, and it has been built into both `wheel` and `sdist` distributions.

-> [!NOTE]
+!!! note
-> The `-n` option can be used to assign a custom name to the repackaged package and distributions.
+    The `-n` option can be used to assign a custom name to the repackaged package and distributions.

 ### Install and test ***oldmathsrepkg***